Selected by reader, Lauren Nichols from Fort Wayne, IN

 When it comes to divine wrath, scripture often portrays it as a liquid.

 Noah’s deadly flood.
 Jeremiah’s boiling pot.
 John’s bowls of God’s wrath.
-The intoxicating cup of poison to be drunk that Job, Isaiah, Jeremiah, and John describe.
+The intoxicating cup to be drunk that Job, Isaiah, Jeremiah, and John describe.
 Even the eternal destination of those under God’s wrath is a lake of fire.

 God’s liquid wrath flows from his love for the victims of injustice.
 It is fueled not by simplistic destructive retribution, but redemptive restoration.